 Japan is a country full of legends, mythologies and superstitions.
-In this article, we selected 5 urban legends from Japan that are completely weird and crazy.
-We recommend that you also read our article on Japanese monsters, myths and legends which is also quite bizarre.
+In this article we have selected 5 urban legends from Japan that are completely weird and crazy.
+We recommend that you also read our article on monsters, myths and Japanese legends which is also quite bizarre.

 On December 16, 1932, the eight-story Shirokiya department store caught fire in Tokyo, killing 14 people.
-There are rumors that local women who were dressed in kimono they were forced into the roof and refused to jump into the fire safety nets for fear of exposing themselves.
-This is because women do not usually wear underwear when wearing a gi.
+There are rumors that local women who were dressed in kimono were forced onto the roof and refused to jump over firefighters' safety nets for fear of exposing themselves.
+That's because women don't usually wear underwear when they're in a kimono.

-It is believed that after the incident, store management ordered all salespeople to wear underwear along with the gi, and this practice slowly spread throughout Japan.
-Although the legend is strong and appears in books, this has never been proven.
+It is believed that after the incident, store management ordered all saleswomen to wear underwear along with kimono, and this practice slowly spread across Japan.
+Despite the legend being strong and appearing in books, this has never been proven.

 Curse of the Red Room

-The legend was based on a flash animation (swf) of terror.
-A pop-up appears on the Internet and a recording will ask, "Do you like the red room?”
-Even if you close the pop-up, it will continue to reappear until the recording finishes asking the question.
-Shortly thereafter, the viewer will be killed and his room will be painted red with his own blood.
+The legend was based on a horror flash animation (swf).
+A popup appears on the Internet and a recording will ask “Do you like the red room?”
+Even if you close the popup, it will keep reappearing until the recording finishes asking the question.
+Shortly after, the spectator will be killed and his room will be painted red with his own blood.

-The urban legend gained notoriety after discovering that the 11-year-old student who killed a 12-year-old (Sasebo Slashing) had Flash animation saved in her computer favorites.
+The urban legend gained notoriety after discovering that the 11-year-old schoolgirl who killed a 12-year-old (Sasebo Slashing) had the Flash animation saved to her computer favorites.

 Cursed Kleenex Commercial

-In 1986, Kleenex launched three exclusive commercials for Japan.
-As you can see in the ad above, many viewers found this advertisement disturbing.
+In 1986, Kleenex released three commercials exclusive to Japan.
+As you can see from the ad above, many viewers found this advertisement disturbing.
 Because of these commercials, curses began to spread.

-The rumors started saying that the song “It's a Fine Day” was a German curse (despite being sung in English), and led team members to face premature deaths.
-The biggest incident happened to the lead actress in the ads, Keiko Matsuzaka.
-She would die, or be institutionalized, or give birth to a son of the devil.
+Rumors began by saying that the song “It's a Fine Day” was a German curse (despite being sung in English), and led to team members facing untimely deaths.
+The biggest incident happened to the ads' lead actress, Keiko Matsuzaka.
+She would die, or be institutionalized, or give birth to a child of the devil.
 None of this really happened.

 The Curse of Colonel Sanders

-According to fans of the baseball team Hanshin Tigersthe colonel KFC Sanders it was the main reason the team didn't win the championship in 1985!
+According to baseball team fans Hanshin Tigers, the colonel KFC Sanders was the main reason the team didn't win the championship in 1985!

-That's because after the team's first championship victory, fans threw a statue of Colonel Sanders into the Dōtonbori River in Osaka.
-Since then the team has not managed to win any other championship.
+That's because after the team's first championship win, fans threw a statue of Colonel Sanders into Osaka's Dōtonbori River.
+Since then the team has not been able to win any other championships.
 Fans believe the curse will end when the original statue is recovered.
-To this day they haven't found Colonel Sanders' hand or glasses.
+To this day, they haven't found Colonel Sanders' hand or glasses.

 This tunnel was built in 1927.
-It is 444m long (4 is a number cursed in Japan, similar to number 13 for most Western people).
-Kyiotaki is, according to the legends, cursed by all the workers who died while building it, due to the terrible working conditions of the time, which forced them to work like slaves, and by all those who died in the tunnel, victims of accidents caused by the workers' spirits.
+It is 444m long (4 is a cursed number in Japan, similar to number 13 for most western people).
+Kyiotaki is, according to legends, cursed by all the workers who died while building it, due to the terrible working conditions of the time, which forced them to work like slaves, and by all those who died in the tunnel, victims of accidents caused by the spirits of the workers.

-It is said that ghosts can be seen in the tunnel at night, and that they can even own your car, and cause an accident.
-They also say that there is a mirror in this tunnel, and that if you look at it and see a ghost, you will die a horrible death.
-The length of the tunnel can also vary, depending on the time and the period in which you are measuring it (night or day).
+It is said that ghosts can be seen in the tunnel at night, and that they can even possess your car and cause an accident.
+It is also said that there is a mirror in this tunnel, and that if you look into it and see a ghost, you will die a horrible death.
+The length of the tunnel can also vary depending on the time and period you are measuring it (night or day).